-Cllr Hall returned to the podium, to provide the voting count and confirm that all Resolutions had been passed by a majority vote.
+Cllr Hall returned to the podium, to provide the voting count and confirm that all Resolutions had been unanimously carried.
 The Chairman welcomed all re-elected and new Directors, looking forward with working with them all in the months ahead.